LavaPottery/sicp-org/assembly-line/trans-castilian.md

 - If parts already exist for this file (e.g., `[filename]-part#.org`), skip splitting
 - Only split if no parts exist

+**DO NOT USE CODE OR SCRIPTS TO SPLIT FILES.
+Do the splitting manually using file_create tool for each part.**

 **Splitting Process:**

 1. **Move** the org file from `org-castilian/` to `assembly-line/`